dechadou/figured-challenge/readme.md

 ### Frameworks Used
 - Backend => Laravel Framework skeleton provided by Figured
-- Frontend => VueJs with Vuex and Boostrap
+- Frontend => VueJs with Vuex and Boostrap, Sg generator and Webpack

 #### Created code for Backend
 - `API Controllers => PostController | UserController`